 Here are a selection of external links to sites associated with the music of the James Bond films.

 Although we've included a lot of information in this article, in many ways this is just a brief summary of a very complex and yet fascinating story about the music of James Bond.
-A definitive book by the highly respected author and film music historian Jon Burlingame has been released to commemorate Bond's 50th anniversary.
+A definitive book by Jon Burlingame has been released to commemorate Bond's 50th anniversary.
+Jon Burlingame is a well-known film music historian and highly respected author, and regular contributor of articles about film music for Variety Magazine.
 Burlingame has researched his subject well, and the book goes into much more detail about the composers, the artists, the lawsuits, and the songs, including some songs that never made it onto a Bond film.
 The book is positively brimming with anecdotes and lavishly illustrated with lots of photos.
 It is called "The Music of James Bond" and is available from these links at Amazon.com and Amazon.co.uk.

 Here are some James Bond soundtrack CD covers signed by the relevant composer.
 Our thanks to Petr Kocanda for permission to use his collection of autographed CDs.
 Click any thumbnail below to see the image full size in a separate window.